kayzhang/blog/content/_index.md

 disable_highlight: true
 ---

 This is Kai Zhang's personal website.
+You can just call me Kai.
 I am currently a master's student in **Computer Engineering** at **Duke University**.
 I'm very interested in computer science, especially frond-end web development and machine learning.
 I'm very familiar with Java, HTML, CSS and TensorFlow.
 I'm studying hard to fulfill my career goal: becoming a programmer and improving people’s work efficiency and life quality through the design of advanced softwares and algorithms.
 Besides, I'm a big fan of [GitHub](https://github.com/kayzhang), Website and League of Legends.
 I like basketball and I am a huuuuuge fan of Stephen Curry.

 The website is built via the R package [**blogdown**](https://github.com/rstudio/blogdown).